ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 2 - Pizza Runner/README.md

 **Note : If you doing this week by week, I suggest you to come to Week 2's case study at the end because this is the most difficut out of all others.**

 **However as this will be the last case study I will be attempting, I'm assuming you are already familiar with all the concepts and I will keep my explanation to be minimal as you already completed all other 7 case studies.
-If you still didn't get anything, feel free to leave a comment and I will update my explanation.**
+If you still didn't get anything, feel free to reach out to me through mail and I will update my explanation.**

 ## Index